-4.5.2.3 Continue to transition from low fixed charge restrictions
+4.5.1.2 Continue to transition from low fixed charge restrictions

 The government made legislative changes in 2021 to remove the low fixed charge regulations.
 The transition is over five years to reduce any price shocks to consumers.
-We made the third step in the transition this year, increasing the daily fixed charge of residential low users from 45 cents to 60 cents.
+We made the fourth step in the transition this year, increasing the daily fixed charge of residential low users from 60 cents to 75 cents.
 A corresponding decrease in the variable price component was also made.

-4.5.2.4 Continue to transition to the new Transmission Pricing Methodology
+4.5.1.3 Continue to transition to the new Transmission Pricing Methodology

-Last year we notified retailers of the change in methodology used to allocate transmission costs and the impact that the changes would have on customers.
+In November 2022 we notified retailers of the change in methodology used to allocate transmission costs and the impact that the changes would have on customers.
 We also provided transition rules on how we would transition to the new methodology while minimising price shocks.

 Applying the new cost allocation methodology to the commercial tariffs requires significant price changes within the commercial tariffs.
 This reflects that WELL's individual commercial tariffs have evolved individually overtime, creating some inconsistencies.
 This also means that the transition will take years for some commercial price categories.
-This year is year two of the transition.
+This year is year three of the transition.

 The transition path will depend on how much headroom we have after general price changes to adjust prices.
-For example, if we make a 2.5% change to GLV69 (the price category that requires the largest change), and a 2.0% for the other commercial categories:
+For example, if we make a 2.5% change to each of the commercial categories:

-- GLV15 and GLV138 have already reached the target revenue (RY25); - GTX300 and GTX1501 will reach their target revenue by RY26; - GLV300 and GTX1500 will reach their target revenue by RY27; - GLV1500 will reach its target revenue by RY29; and - GLV69 will eventually reach its target revenue by RY33.
+- GLV15, GLV138 and GTX300 have already reached the target revenue (RY26); - GLV300, GLV1500, GTX1500 and GTX1501 will reach their target revenue over the next few years; and - GLV69 will eventually reach its target revenue by around RY34.